sago007/oastat/README.md

 This will generate XML-files in the choosen output dir in this case *~/oastat*

 ### Writing to database
-The recommended backend is CppDb.
+The database backend is called CppDb.
 Writing to a MySQL server is done like this:

 `oastat --backend "CppDb" --dbarg "mysql:database=oastat;user=<USERNAME>;password=<PASSWORD>"`